 How do we manage confidentiality?

-Will there be other people influencing the decision?
+Will other people influence the decision?

-What is their decision process like?
+What is your decision-making process like?

 Extracting as much information as possible from the investor will provide you with tools for the next negotiation.